IBM/istio101/workshop/exercise-3/README.md

 # Exercise 3 - Deploy Guestbook with Istio Proxy

-The Guestbook application consists of a web front end, Redis master for storage, and replicated set of Redis slaves.
-We will deploy that application on Kubernetes with Istio manual injection.
+The Guestbook application is a sample application for users to leave comments.
+It consists of a web front end, Redis master for storage, and replicated set of Redis slaves.
+We will also integrate the application with Watson tone analyzer service that detects the sentiment in user's comments and reply with emoticons.
+Here are the steps to deploy the application on your Kubernets cluster:

 ## Clone the repo
 In your terminal, run